francotagliero/nodeJSCourse/README.md

 # nodeJSCourse
 NodeJS course from Udemy

-When using my source code, make sure to run npm install in the extracted folder!
+When using my source code, make sure run in the extracted folder: npm install to install all dependencies and then npm start to run server on port 3000.